 She cried, because she did not understand why her brother had not returned to Nicodem to rescue her.

-“No one came” she reiterated.
+“No one came,” she reiterated.
 “Not from Coriy, not from any House.
 None of my parents’ friends showed up, either.
 I stuck around.
 I thought, maybe, someone else had lived.
 I went to all the special places around, the berry bushes, the picnic stream, the soggy meadow, that tall sentry rock, but no one was there.
 I went back to Nicodem.
-They had burned it to the ground.
-The coffins were in front, open, for anyone to see.
+They burned it to the ground.
+The coffins were in front, sitting on ashes, open, for anyone to see.
 I heard talk about a funeral.
 I thought rebels would show up, pay their respects, so I went.
 I hid in the grove outside the fence because I couldn’t force myself to talk to the people there.
 I didn’t recognize anyone.
 It’s a good thing, that I hid; it didn’t quite click, that the ones burying them were Gall’s men.”

 And she desperately waited some more.

-They had placed guards on him?
+They placed guards on him?
 Should that surprise her, her uncle valued him far above any survivor.

 She sucked in a quivery breath.
 She had told herself on the day she turned twenty, that she could no longer dwell on a devastating past.
 She had let the small hope she still harbored about Faelan fall from her fingertips and drift away on the storm winds.
 She had fought hard for that acceptance, and now it crashed to the ground and shattered around her.
 Should she bother piecing the slivers back together?